-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Configure your GitHub Webhooks

-Your Cloudflare Workers application will be able to handle incoming requests from Slack, but it should also be able to receive events directly from GitHub: if an issue is created or updated, you can make use of GitHub webhooks to send that event to your Workers application, and post a corresponding message in Slack.
+Your Cloudflare Workers application will be able to handle incoming requests from Slack.
+It should also be able to receive events directly from GitHub.
+If a Github issue is created or updated, you can make use of GitHub webhooks to send that event to your Workers application and post a corresponding message in Slack.

-To configure a webhook, you’ll need access to a repository on GitHub, and permissions to add and manage webhooks via the “Webhooks” section inside your repository’s “Settings” in the GitHub UI.
-If you have a repository like

-https://github.com/user/repo, you can access the “Webhooks” page directly at
+https://github.com/user/repo, you can access the Webhooks page directly at

 https://github.com/user/repo/settings/hooks.

-Create a new webhook, and set the Payload URL to the
+- Set the Payload URL to the

-/webhook path on your Worker URL: for instance, if your Worker will be hosted at
+For example, if your Worker will be hosted at

 https://myworkerurl.com, the Payload URL should be

-application/x-www-form-urlencoded), or JSON (
+application/x-www-form-urlencoded) or JSON (

-application/json): to make parsing the payload sent to our application, we’ll select JSON.
+application/json).
+For the purpose of this tutorial and to make parsing the payload sent to your application, select JSON.

+- In Which events would you like to trigger this webhook?, select Let me select individual events.

-GitHub webhooks allow you to specify which events you’d like to have sent to your webhook: by default, the webhook will send
+GitHub webhooks allow you to specify which events you would like to have sent to your webhook.
+By default, the webhook will send

 push events from your repository.
-Instead of that, select “Let me select individual events”.
-There are a ton of different event types that can be enabled for your webhook, but as you might guess, we’ll focus on the
+For the purpose of this tutorial, you will choose Let me select individual events.

-Issues event type.
-Selecting
+- Select the Issues event type.

-Issues will send every issue-related event to your webhook, including when issues are opened, edited, deleted, and more.
-If you’d like to expand your Slack bot application in the future, you can select more of these events after the tutorial: for now, our Slack bot is exclusively focused on issues, so just select
+There are many different event types that can be enabled for your webhook.
+Selecting Issues will send every issue-related event to your webhook, including when issues are opened, edited, deleted, and more.
+If you would like to expand your Slack bot application in the future, you can select more of these events after the tutorial.

 When your webhook is created, it will attempt to send a test payload to your application.
-Since it isn’t actually deployed yet, leave the configuration as-is right now, and then come back to your repo to actually create, edit, and close some issues to ensure that things work once your application is deployed.
+Since your application is not actually deployed yet, leave the configuration as it is.
+You will later return to your repository to create, edit, and close some issues to ensure that the webhook is working once your application is deployed.

 Generate

-Cloudflare’s command-line tool for managing Worker projects, Wrangler, has great support for templates — pre-built collections of code that make it easy to get started writing Workers.
-In this tutorial, you’ll use the router template to generate a Workers project with a built-in router, so you can take incoming requests, and route them to the appropriate JavaScript code.
+Cloudflare’s command-line tool for managing Worker projects, Wrangler, supports various templates — pre-built collections of code that make it easy to get started writing Workers.
+In this tutorial, you will use the router template to generate a Workers project with a built-in router, so you can take incoming requests, and route them to the appropriate JavaScript code.

-In the command line, generate your Worker project, passing in a project name (e.g. “slack-bot”), and the template URL to base your project on:
+In the command line, generate your Worker project, passing in a project name (for example,

 Generate a new project